rob-myers/rob-myers.github.io/articles/tech2.md

 This might simply be a straight line e.g. when an item is directly within grasp.
 However, usually there are objects to be avoided: static ones like walls, dynamic ones like NPCs.

-If there are no dynamic objects, there is a canonical approach.
+Sans dynamic objects, a canonical approach exists.
-The navigable area is represented by polygons ([possibly with holes](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6)), and we may assume **A** and **B** lie in their interior.
-These polygons can be triangulated (admittedly non-canonically), inducing an undirected graph.
+- The navigable area is represented by _polygons_ ([possibly with holes](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6)), with **A** and **B** inside them.
+- These polygons can be _triangulated_ i.e. partitioned into triangles with disjoint interiors.
+  Thin or large triangles can be avoided via _[Steiner points](https://en.wikipedia.org/wiki/Steiner_point_(computational_geometry))_.
+- The triangulation induces an undirected graph.
   > A **Navgraph** is an undirected graph whose
-> nodes are _the triangles of the triangulation_.
+  > nodes are _the triangles of the provided triangulation_.
-> Two nodes are connected iff _their respective triangles share exactly one edge._
+  > Two nodes are connected if and only if _their respective triangles share exactly one edge._

 For example, the triangles below collectively induce the red navgraph below.